xuelabi123/nebrella/README.md

 # nebrella
-Base on Nebulas Js API, put nebulas.js and nebpay.js on one package
+This is the Nebulas compatible JavaScript API,Base on neb.js and nebpay.js

+Install && Package
+Use the npm installation dependencies

+npm i nebrella